 Looking for a Roommate?

-If you would like to have a roommate who is a new Willamette MBA student, please complete our Roommate Interest Form and email it to Judy O'Neill by June 25th at firstname.lastname@example.org.
+If you would like to have a roommate who is a new Willamette MBA student, please complete our Roommate Interest Form and email it to Judy O'Neill by June 23rd at firstname.lastname@example.org.
 We will collect the information and email you a summary of the names, emails and preferences of students seeking a roommate so you can begin to connect with each other.
 Another great way of meeting potential roommates is through our admitted student Facebook page.
-If you have not joined yet, be sure to go to the incoming student Facebook page and ask to join.
+If you have not joined yet, be sure to go the incoming Facebook page and ask to join.

 Registration for Fall Semester Courses